Physicians in the United States: Specialists

 There are three agencies or organizations in the United States which collectively oversee physician board certification of medical and osteopathic physicians in the United States in the 26 approved medical specialties recognized in the country.
 These organizations are the American Board of Medical Specialties and the American Medical Association; the American Osteopathic Association Bureau of Osteopathic Specialists and the American Osteopathic Association; the American Board of Physician Specialties and the American Association of Physician Specialists.
 Each of these agencies and their associated national medical organization functions as its various specialty academies, colleges, and societies.

 All boards of certification now require that medical practitioners demonstrate, by examination, continuing mastery of the core knowledge and skills for a chosen specialty.
 Recertification varies by particular specialty between every eight and ten years.

 Salaries

-Pay Gap by gender and race
+Pay gap by gender and race

 The average salary for white male physicians was $253,000 compared with $188,230 for black male physicians, $163,000 for white female physicians, and $153,000 for black female physicians.

-Medscape’s 2019 Physician Compensation Report found that "males out-earned their female counterparts in both primary care and specialist positions with men earning 25% and 33% more, respectively."
+Medscape's 2019 Physician Compensation Report found that "males out-earned their female counterparts in both primary care and specialist positions with men earning 25% and 33% more, respectively."
+A 2011 survey of 15,000 physicians practicing in the United States reported that, across all specialties, male physicians earned approximately 41% more than female physicians.
+Female physicians were more likely to report working fewer hours than their male counterparts.

 The AMA has advocated to reduce gender bias and close the pay gap.